PlayTV (Brazilian TV channel): Third phase (2022–present)

 On October 6, 2025, PlayTV announced a revamp of its programming, with the relaunch scheduled for the following week.
 The change included the reintroduction of the Anime Onegai block, dedicated to airing anime and scheduled for 10:00 PM on Mondays, Wednesdays, and Fridays.
 At the same time, the channel launched the late-night block Hentai Night, aimed at adult content and airing from 3:00 AM on Wednesdays.

 On November 10, 2025, PlayTV began broadcasting UTC – Ultimate Trocadilho Championship, a comedy competition program created by the humor group Castro Brothers.
 On November 11, 2025, PlayTV added the anime Sonic X to its schedule, airing on Tuesdays and Thursdays at 9 AM, with a repeat at 2 PM.
 On November 18, 2025, PlayTV launched the programming block "Operação Zenkai – A Batalha dos Geeks".
 Hosted by Dudu Saad and Marcos Alef, the block airs on Tuesdays and Thursdays at 21:45 and features dubbed anime episodes.
 The block features content from a partnership with the Japanese studio TMS Entertainment.

+On March 11, 2026, PlayTV began airing the MangaQ program, focused on pop culture, games, and anime.
+On September 3, 2026, PlayTV began airing Magic Bullet Chronicles Ryukendo as part of the Operação Zenkai programming block, on Tuesdays and Thursdays at 9:45 p.m.